Renewable Energy Monitoring Center

 About Duke Energy Renewables

-Duke Energy Renewables, part of Duke Energy's Commercial Businesses, is a leader in developing innovative wind and solar energy solutions for customers throughout the United States.
-Since 2007, Duke Energy Renewables has invested more than $2.5 billion to rapidly grow its portfolio of zero-emission generating assets.
+Duke Energy Renewables, part of Duke Energy's Commercial Portfolio, is a leader in developing innovative wind and solar energy solutions for customers throughout the United States.
+Since 2007, Duke Energy Renewables has invested more than $3.5 billion to rapidly grow its portfolio of zero-emission generating assets.

-Duke Energy Renewables owns 15 U.S. wind farms that are in operation or under construction, representing nearly 1,800 megawatts of capacity.
-The company's commercial solar power business owns more than a dozen photovoltaic generating facilities across the country.
+Duke Energy Renewables owns 20 U.S. wind farms that are in operation or under construction, representing about 2,500 megawatts of capacity.
+The business also owns more than 35 photovoltaic solar generating facilities with a capacity of more than 400 MW across the country.
 Duke Energy Renewables is dedicated to helping utilities, electric cooperatives and municipalities deliver affordable, reliable and clean energy to their customers.
 For more information, go to www.duke-energy.com/renewables.

 Duke Energy, headquartered in Charlotte, N.C., is a Fortune 500 company traded on the New York Stock Exchange under the symbol DUK.
 More information about the company is available at http://www.duke-energy.com/.